-Building Elevators with the World's Longest Travel
+Building an Elevator with the World's Longest Travel

 Huasheng Fujitec Elevator Co., Ltd., a Group company in China, received an order in March 2018 for three elevators that, when complete, will have the world's longest travel - 638 meters through a mountain.
-These elevators will be installed in Zhangjiakou (Hebei).
+The elevators will be installed in Zhangjiakou (Hebei), one of the venues for the 2022 Beijing Winter Olympics and Paralympics.
 They will travel at the ultra-high speed of 720 meters per minute.
-Drilling work through the mountain is steadily proceeding.
+Drilling work through the mountain is steadily proceeding, after which construction will commence.